Have you ever wondered how to connect different data types together, or what property best describes the relationship between two entities?

-You can access the Schema Paths Tool from the Schema App homepage by selecting Resource > Tools > Schema Paths.
-It can also be accessed by logging into your Schema App account and selecting Tools > Schema Paths.
+You can access the Schema Paths Tool by logging into your Schema App account and selecting Tools > Schema Paths or clicking this link.

 The tool will require you to select two classes—or data item types—to connect.
 You can select them from the drop-down list, or type in the name of the class you’re looking for.
 Then click on “Click to find a path”.
 Essentially, you’re asking the tool: how can these things be connected?
 The tool will present you with a list of all possible properties to relate these data item types.

 💡 TIP!
 If you’re unsure how the properties are defined, clicking them will open their entry in schema.org.